worthmine/App-findeps/README.md

 # TODO

-    $ findeps Some::Module -makeCpanfile > cpanfile
+    $ findeps Some::Module -makeCpanfile >| cpanfile

-it will be useful to make some safe modules
+it may be useful to make some safe modules with Minilla

 # LICENSE